autumn-Days/University-programs/projects/dataBasesFundamentals/README.md

-This was my final project for the "data bases fundamentals", which I completed during the second semester of 2023.
+This was my final project for the "data bases fundamentals" subject, which I completed during the second semester of 2023.
 It has a graphical user interface that uses Jupyter notebook for creating, reading, deleting and updating information in the data base.